Mixed sub-fractional Brownian motion and drift estimation of related Ornstein-Uhlenbeck process

 \subsection{Proof of Main Theorem}

 In this part we will prove the main results of Theorem \ref{th: conv pr} and Theorem \ref{th: asym}.
-First of all, let us introduce the following Lemmas. \begin{lem} Let $S_t^H$ be a sub-fractional Brownian motion.
+First of all, let us introduce the following Lemma. \begin{lem} Let $S_t^H$ be a sub-fractional Brownian motion.
 Then, we have

 and